 Since 1927, Alameda has had a jewel to call its own.

-Corica Park proudly plays host to many important golf tournaments and leagues, including the historical Alameda Commuters Golf Tournament and the East Bay Junior Golf Tournament.
+Corica Park proudly plays host to many important golf tournaments and leagues, including the historical Alameda Commuters Golf Tournament and the East Bay Regional Junior Golf Tournament.
 Since the course was established, Alameda has produced top notch amateur and professional players.
-Many of those players learned the game from Lucius Bateman, for whom the Practice Center is named.
+Many of those players learned the game from beloved instructor Lucius Bateman.
 The video below provides some insight into this NCPGA Hall of Fame professional.

 Today, Greenway Golf continues to make investments in human capital and in the complex, working to create an elite municipal golf destination and a sustainable open space for the entire community to enjoy; one that champions inclusivity and ecological responsibility.
 Learn more about Greenway Golf’s mission here.